shzhu15/Smart-Mirror/README.md

 # Smart-Mirror

-Simple smart mirror project using a two way mirror and a computer monitor.
+Simple smart mirror project using a raspberry pi, a two way mirror and a computer monitor.

 Features:
 - Weather
 - Calendar
+- News
-- Notes
+- Time and Data